batmany13/getting_started/dev_cadence.md

 __Sprint Completion__

 * Move Completed tasks to the ["Completed Board"](https://trello.com/b/jgvsWCzu/completed)
-* Look at Todos and either move it to Sprint Graveyard if needed
+* Look at the "This Sprint" list and see where we're at, and if they are completed or not
-* Look at the "In progress" or "Todo" lists and move them back as needed
 * Look at Milestones and determine if we've met them and any that haven't been met, should be moved to the next Sprint's milestone (unless it was deemed invalid)
 * Complete a Retro for the finishing Sprint, and move it to the Completed Board
+* Review the backlog to see what else should be pulled into the "This Sprint" list.

 __BrighterlinkIO Public Board__